 The healthy living community has embraced yoga for its ability to offer multiple benefits, from mental and spiritual wellness to physical fitness.
 Yoga practice can be adapted to an individual’s specific needs, and its intensity can range from very gentle to a high-intensity workout.
-It can be practised with ease outdoors, at home and even on work breaks, as it does not demand special equipment.
+It can be practiced with ease outdoors, at home, and even on work breaks, as it does not demand special equipment.

 Regular practice of yoga often affects different areas in your life.
 It gives you better control of your mindset, helping you get more in touch with your feelings.
 It also gives you better control of your body – and that shows in everything you do.
 Confidence leads to better relationships, while mindfulness moderates compulsive behaviour and anxiety.
 If you embrace yoga, it gradually becomes a lifestyle.

 There is also a strong, though underemphasized, connection between yoga and healthy eating.
 Many people practice yoga despite unhealthy eating habits, so they don’t get to experience the full extent of yoga’s benefits as a lifestyle.

 Food is something that can comfort you and make you happy; as a consequence, it is not easy to change your eating patterns and preferences.
 It also can be a matter of convenience: 41% of Canadians surveyed by the Heart and Stroke Foundation say they don’t have time to prepare healthy meals.

 Healthy Eating Doesn’t Have to Be a Chore

 Preparing your meals at home can be a huge money-saver, but its main benefit comes in controlling your nutrition.
 Healthy eating often is perceived as being expensive and time-consuming, but cooking and meal preparation can be incredibly adaptable to different lifestyles.